iturdikulov/notes/SOLID.md

 Although the SOLID principles apply to any object-oriented design, they can also form a core philosophy for methodologies such as agile development or adaptive software development.

-TODO: add critical information about SOLID principles.
+- [ ] add critical information about SOLID principles.

 ## Single-Responsibility Principle (SRP)